Kkritos/Rapster/README.md

 | 18 | $h_{\rm BH}$ | Number of previous TDEs the compact object has undergone |

 ##### Note:
-TDE type:
+TDE type is an integer index that corresponds to the following:
-- 1: BH/star TDE during single BH - single star encounter
+- ``1``: BH/star TDE during single BH - single star encounter
-- 2: BH/star TDE during star-star binary - single BH strong interaction
+- ``2``: BH/star TDE during star-star binary - single BH strong interaction
-- 3: BH/star TDE during BH-star binary - single BH strong interaction
+- ``3``: BH/star TDE during BH-star binary - single BH strong interaction
-- 11: BH/WD TDE during single BH - single WD encounter
+- ``11``: BH/WD TDE during single BH - single WD encounter

 e) The outputBHs.pkl file (if exported) contains the properties of all BHs in the system at each time step.